bhajian/tokens/readme.md

   - Authentication : Receives userName and user Model including password to verify the identity and authenticity of the user.
   - Verification : verifies if the user is a correct user and has access to the apis based on the information in the token.
     * Note: if the token is expired, access-token is verified.
 Access-token is persisted and can be invalidated.
+    For example we can set 1 hour for the first token to be expired and use the access-token when the token is expired.

 if the UserModel bellow is persistent model for user: